NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 Rename the share.

-        4.  []{#a_print .anchor}You are administering a computer running
-            Windows Server 2012 R2 configured as a print server.
+        4. You are administering a computer running Windows Server 2012 R2 configured as a print server.
 Users in the Marketing group report that they cannot print documents using a printer on the server.
 You view the permissions in the printer’s properties.
 The Marketing group is allowed Manage Documents permission.
 Which of the following statements best explains why the users cannot print to the printer?

-            a.  []{#The_Everyone .anchor}The Everyone group must be granted the Manage Documents permission.
+            a.
+The Everyone group must be granted the Manage Documents permission.

-            b.  []{#must_be .anchor}The Administrators group must be granted the Manage Printers permission.
+            b.
+The Administrators group must be granted the Manage Printers permission.

             c.  ***The Marketing group must be granted the Print permission.***